plone/training/ttw/rapido.rst

 - the block id,
 - the function name.

-The :py:attr:`content` property in the function's :py:obj:`context` allows access to the content targeted by the content rule.
+The :attr:`content` property in the function's :obj:`context` allows access to the content targeted by the content rule.

 For instance, to transform the content title to uppercase every time we edit something, we would use a function such as this: